- Food and Cooking»

-20 Filipino Favorite Street Foods
+20 Popular Must Try Filipino Street Foods

 Adidas are made from chicken feet.
 Fried and simmered until tender from mixture of soy sauce, oyster sauce, and sugar, this Philippine street food is tasty and is one favorite pulutan (finger food) along with beer or other alcoholic beverage.
 For those who wants it spicy, chili can be added.
 Adidas makes a delightful street food experience.
 It is also good with rice and some prefers it that way.

+The colors -- it looks delicious, and it is.
 Derived from the word halo (to mix,) the name pertains to its various ingredients.
 Halo-halo is a favorite and popular dessert and street food in the country to wrestle the hot summer days of the land.
 This goodie, made from shaved ice is layered with mouth watering ingredients such as sweet palm, jackfruit, silky coconut, coconut gelatin, caramel flan, mung beans, rice crisp, purple yam, sweet corn, evaporated milk and topped with your favorite choice of ice cream.

 Mix well and enjoy!

 Made of soft tofu, added with sago pearls and sweetened with vanilla and brown sugar syrup, taho is sold throughout the day, starting early in the morning when it is still warm.
 Taho vendor shouts "taho" as he makes his route through the streets of Manila or in the provinces in a leisurely pace letting the neighborhood knows that he is around the area for anyone ready to start their morning with the delicious taho.

 The taho vendor carries two buckets at both ends of a yoke, one bucket for the silken or soft tofu and the other bucket for the sago pearls and syrup called arnibal.